Ignite-Laboratories/Enigmaneering/enigma1/solution3/E1S3 - Interdimensional Analysis.md

     type Integral[TIn any, TOut any, TCache any] func(core.Context, *TCache, []TIn) TOut

 Integrals are provided a slice of temporal data points to calculate a single point from.
 In addition to this, they are provided a _cache_ reference that can be used to pass information between integral activations.
-That's not as relevant at this point, but it will come in handy much later.
+Let's leverage it to keep a long-running "total" for the entire dimension, accessible at any time from the dimension's `Cache` field by other threads.

-    func printTimeline(ctx core.Context, cache *any, data []std.Data[int]) int {
+    func printTimeline(ctx core.Context, cache *int, data []std.Data[int]) int {
         total := 0
+        values := make([]int, len(data))
-        for _, v := range data {
+        for i, v := range data {
+            values[i] = v.Point
             total += v.Point
         }
+        *cache += total

+        // Print the stats
-        fmt.Printf("%v - %v\n", data, total)
+        fmt.Printf("%v - %d - %d\n", values, total, *cache)
         return total
     }

-Our printTimeline _integral_ now returns back an `int`, making the timeline of the integration dimension of type `*Dimension[int, any]`.
+Our printTimeline _integral_ now returns back an `int`, making the timeline of the integration dimension of type `*Dimension[int, int]`.
 The integral dimension provides the latest found "total" of the source dimension, since our print function adds the latest found data together.
 This mechanism provides a way of _calculating_ the "area under a curve" as fast as possible, if not throttled with a slower frequency potential.